WassimHedfi/Multifunctional-Robot-Platform/README.md

 7. Sweep back from the 180° direction to the 0° direction, performing the same transmission and so on.

-## Sensor Functionality and Display Testing
+## 🔍 Sensor Functionality and Display Testing

 ### Encoder and LCD Display Testing
-### Encoder and LCD Functionality Testing
+___

-In this testing scenario, we evaluate the functionality of the encoders and LCD integrated into the educational robot platform.
+In this [testing scenario](Encoders), we evaluate the functionality of the encoders and LCD integrated into the educational robot platform.

 #### Objectives
 The objective is to assess the accuracy of distance measurement using encoders and to verify the functionality of the LCD in presenting encoder data.